ucsb-cs156-w22/kanban-board-hack/team03/issue02_docs_and_docs_qa_repos_are_deployed.md

 ## Acceptance Criteria for `team03-yourTeam-docs-qa`

-- [ ] A public repo with the name `team03-yourTeam-docs` exists (create this by hand).
+- [ ] A public repo with the name `team03-yourTeam-docs` exists (create this by hand, unless the script worked at the previous step.)
 - [ ] There is a `README.md` file and a `docs/.keep` file on the `main`
       branch of the `team03-yourTeam-docs` repo.
-Create these by hand to establish the main branch before you run the job for the firs time.
+Create these by hand to establish the main branch before you run the job for the first time.
+(Unless the script worked at the previous step.)
-- [ ] GitHub pages is enabled on the `team03-yourTeam-docs` repo (you this by hand in the `Settings` menu of the `-docs` repo.
+- [ ] GitHub pages is enabled on the `team03-yourTeam-docs` repo (you probably have to do this by hand) for the `main` branch and `/docs` folder. in the `Settings` menu of the `-docs` repo.
 - [ ] GitHub pages shows a link to the Storybook for the main branch at
       <https://ucsb-cs156-w22.github.io/team03-yourTeam-docs>.
 To get this to happen: